 4. GNU Emacs

-This is a highly extensible and customizable text editor that also offers interpretation of the Lisp programming language at its core.
+Emacs is a highly extensible and customizable text editor that also offers an interpretation of the Lisp programming language at its core.
 Different extensions can be added to support text editing functionalities.

 Emacs has the following features: